Not long ago, right after installing new door speakers in my car, I had to take one out and repair the foam ring.

 The extra coating will prevent foam from dry too quickly and can add a few more years to your speakers’ lifetime.

-In the article below I will show you how to fix a broken car speaker’s foam ring so you can later enjoy listening to your favorite music for much longer.
+In the article below I will show you how to fix a broken car speaker’s foam ring so you can later enjoy listening to your favourite music for much longer.

 What Is A Speaker Foam Surrounding Ring, And What it Does?

 The foam ring is part of the suspension of the speaker that works as a complete package with a cone and a spider.
-Both surround, and a spider at the bottom of the speaker keep a cone in a centered position that guarantees a free movement of the voice coil inside the magnet gap.
+Both surround, and a spider at the bottom of the speaker keeps a cone in a centred position that guarantees a free movement of the voice coil inside the magnet gap.

 A voice coil must move only in an up and down direction without any side movements, that is why it is critical to keep a cone straight.